 After a feature has proven itself via experiments, it’s ready to roll out to users in the Stable channel.
 Unfortunately, pre-release channels don’t get coverage nearly as broad as we’d like, so we have to take care when a feature is first rolled out to Stable.
 By using a field trial, we can enable the new feature for a huge number of Stable users while still keeping it at a low percentage of the Stable user base (e.g. 1% of a billion installs == 10 million clients).
 We keep an eagle eye on telemetry and user-feedback reports to spot any unexpected problems, and assuming we don’t find any, we can quickly ramp up the new feature rollout to 100% of users.
 If we discover the feature wasn’t fit to ship for whatever reason (e.g. introduces some serious bug), we can dial it back to 0% until a fix can be created.

-Unfortunately, field trials are one of the very few inscrutable parts of the otherwise very–open Chrome– Google does not publish information about the current percentage of users in a trial, and while chrome://version/ shows which trials are currently enabled for a given client, there’s no public mapping of the Variations tokens to the actual trials they control.
+Unfortunately, field trials are one of the very few inscrutable parts of the otherwise very–open Chrome– Google does not publish information about the current percentage of users in a trial, and while chrome://version/?show-variations-cmd shows which trials are currently enabled for a given client, there’s no public explanation of what the experiments actually do.

 Rest assured that I’m eager to push the new Not Secure warnings to 100% and I expect to get to do so very soon.
 If you just can’t wait, you can override the field trial and turn it on yourself by changing chrome://flags/#mark-non-secure-as and restarting Chrome.